Andrea Levy (politician): Early and personal life

 Levy was born in Barcelona.
 She is of Jewish descent through her father, though she was not raised in the Jewish culture or religion.
 She said of her surname "there are only more Cohens than Levys [in Judaism].
 But [my family] are not practicing Jews".

 An only child from a middle-class family, Levy was schooled at the Lycée Français de Barcelone and did a semester at Saint Martin's School of Art in London; she said she was inspired to join the latter institution by a reference to it in the Pulp song "Common People".
 She then studied at the International School of Protocol in Barcelona, and obtained a law degree from the University of Barcelona.
 She did an internship in the Ministry of Agriculture in the Generalitat de Catalunya under Socialist administration, and then joined the People's Party.

 In September 2019, Levy was the first serving politician to appear on Telecinco's game show Pasapalabra.
+On the same channel five years later, she took part in a politicians' special of El rival más débil, the Spanish version of Weakest Link, and was the second contestant to be eliminated.

-In February 2021, after being mocked for slurring her words in a speech, she publicly announced that she has fibromyalgia.
+After having been mocked for slurring words in speeches, Levy publicly announced in February 2021 that she has fibromyalgia.
+Levy said in 2024 that she had been addicted to benzodiazepine.